Eternal Legend: Summary

 The player controls a boy who must save the world from the evil monsters and villains that roam the land outside of the villages as well as explore numerous dungeons.
-The game is considered to be an action-RPG similar in style to titles such as Legend of Zelda and Secret of Mana.
 According to the game’s story, the super-nation Millennium which had conquered the world before searches for the secret which had disappeared in one night.
 Up to three characters travel together in the player's party, the members of which are changed around depending on where in the story is being played.

 The player will traverse through a total of fifteen dungeons composed of simpler caves and temples as well as more difficult pyramids and fortresses, along with a further fifteen villages over the course of the game.
 This video game was released in the era of traditional role-playing games like Dragon Quest.
 During the selection sequence for a combat scenario, there is a common "battle" command for all members of the party.

 Once the player progresses beyond a certain point in the game acquire the use of a ship as a form of transportation, similar in method to the ship found in the original Final Fantasy video game for the original Nintendo Entertainment System.